delaiglesialab/DigitalRhythmsProject/Questionnaires.md

-# Step 3: Consent and Questionnaires
+# Step 2 of 2: Consent and Questionnaires

 Please ensure you've obtained a data file, viewed it and are comfortable with sharing it before moving forward.